High-mass Star Formation Group

 Operations Astronomer

-Joint ALMA Observatory (JAO) and National Radio Astronomy Observatory (NRAO), Chile/USA
+Joint ALMA Observatory (JAO) and National Radio Astronomy Observatory (NRAO), Santiago, Chile/USA

 Research Interest: Star formation and magnetic fields using radio single-dish and interferometers.